open-tale/open-tale.github.io/_docs/02-characters.md

 | **Toughness** | 5 + Volition + Vitality
 | **Willpower** | 5 + Volition + Alertness

 ### 2.1.4.
-Perks
+Skills

-Perks are combative abilities that can be purchased at anytime outside combat during the campaign.
-Every character may have **three** perks.
-An extensive list of perks can be found on the chapter 6, but it's advised that newcomers shouldn't jump right into it just now.
+Skills are combative abilities that can be purchased at anytime outside combat during the campaign.
+Every character may have **six** skills.
+An extensive list of skills can be found on the chapter 5, but it's advised that newcomers shouldn't jump right into it just now.

 ### 2.1.5.
 Wealth